 By Jim Ferri

-They’re all appealing and interesting to visit, but they’re actually just tourist towns.
+All of these ancient, and oftentimes medieval, towns are very appealing and interesting to visit, but many are actually just tourist towns.

 Most of their old towns have been given over to tourist shops and restaurants, and their streets are filled with tour groups and backpackers.
 Their medieval areas are no longer a living part of the actual old city.

 A Top Thing to Do in Romania – Visit Medieval Transylvania

 But in the Transylvania region of Romania – an area many travelers relate only to the 19th-century novel Dracula – I found an authentic vestige of Medieval Europe.
 To tell you the truth, the only talk of Dracula was from tour operators in Bucharest, as well as a handful of tourist shops near the castle where the fictional Count was supposed to have lived.

 In Transylvania, I found a countryside with medieval walled towns where people still live and work in medieval buildings built by their ancestors in the Middle Ages.
 The only thing missing are the legions of tourist shops and legions of tourists.